aspose-tasks/Aspose.Tasks-Documentation/cpp/release-notes/release-notes-2019/aspose-tasks-for-cpp-19-9-release-notes/_index.md

 Aspose.Tasks for C++ offers a wide arrange of features for creating, reading, manipulating and saving project files:

 - Read, change and write Microsoft Project® documents
-- Read MPP projects (native MS Project format) and XML project formats.
-MS Project 2003, 2007, 2010, 2013, 2016 and 2019 MPP formats are supported
+- Read MPP projects (native Microsoft Project format) and XML project formats.
+Microsoft Project 2003, 2007, 2010, 2013, 2016 and 2019 MPP formats are supported
 - Create, update and write projects in XML project format
 - Read MPP project files, update their summary information and write them in original MPP format
 - Read MPP project files and convert them to XML format using Aspose.Tasks for C++ (the XML can be manipulated by implementing a custom XML parser)